 Moist & delicious Cranberry Orange Bread with Orange glaze and a wonderful festive decoration is the ultimate holiday favorite!
-Loaded with aromatic orange zest and tart cranberries this loaf cake can be the perfect easy breakfast or dessert during the holidays.
+This is hands down the best Cranberry bread recipe ever with aromatic orange zest and tart cranberries that can be the perfect easy breakfast or dessert during the holidays.

 📖 What is Cranberry Orange Bread

 Cranberry Orange Bread is typically made during winter and it is associated with the colder weather and the Christmas holidays in December.
 The texture is more like a classic cake with velvety crumbs and has nothing to do with bread as such.

 Cranberry Bread just like Banana bread is technically a loaf cake that is made in a pound cake tin using classic cake ingredients such as butter, flour, egg, and sugar.
 The technique is very similar to making Lemon Poundcake or Marble Loaf cake.
 What makes this recipe special is the addition of cranberries (fresh, frozen, or dried) and orange zest (both in the cake batter as well as in the glaze).

 You might be aware of Starbucks Cranberry Orange bread, my recipe takes it a level further with even more cranberries, more orange zest, and a wonderful decoration on top!

 - It is extremely easy – You won´t need any fancy ingredients to make my Cranberry bread.
 The recipe comes together really easily, totally doable from scratch.
 Both the mixing process, as well as the baking process are very simple, even for beginners